 Tim Cook

-Tim Cook as CEO of Apple
+Tim Cook, as CEO of Apple

-Tim Cook has served as CEO of Apple since 2011, when Steve Jobs retired from this position.
+Tim Cook has served as CEO of Apple since 2011 when Steve Jobs retired from this position.
 His role involves leading all aspects of the business, including strategic planning, manufacturing processes, design, and product development.
-Before becoming CEO, Cook previously worked at IBM for a 12-year period, after which he went on to serve as COO at Intelligent Electronics for six years.
-From there, he would later join Apple in 1998 as Senior Vice President, under Jobs’ leadership.
-Since taking up this position at Apple, he has earned various awards, such as numerous Fortune Businessperson rankings throughout the last decade, along with the Financial Times Person of the Year in 2014.
+Before becoming CEO, Cook worked at IBM for 12 years, after which he served as COO at Intelligent Electronics for six years.

 Al Gore